redhat-nfvpe/onap-lab-experimental/doc/manager.md

 machine will be fulfilling several roles.
 In order to keep these roles isolated we will be running each role in a virtual machine, which will also make it much easier to tear down and rebuild roles.

-Our Hypervisor will need two NICs, with one NIC on our work LAN and one NIC on a dedicated OpenStack control plane LAN.
+Our Manager will need two NICs, with one NIC on our work LAN and one NIC on a dedicated OpenStack control plane LAN.

 /diagram/